TheAllAmericanBoysChorus/AABCwp/wp-content/plugins/easing-slider/readme.txt

-=== Easing Slider "Lite"  ===
+=== Easing Slider  ===
 Homepage: http://easingslider.com
 Contributors: MatthewRuddy
-Tags: slideshow, slider, slides, slide, gallery, images, image, responsive, mobile, jquery, javascript, featured, content Requires at least: 3.5
+Tags: slideshow, slider, slides, slide, gallery, images, image, responsive, mobile, jquery, javascript, featured, content Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.2
-Stable tag: 2.1.4.2
+Stable tag: 2.2.1.1

-Easing Slider "Lite" is an easy to use slider plugin.
-Simple and lightweight, built with native WordPress functionality.
+Easing Slider is an easy to use slider plugin.
+Simple and lightweight, is makes creating beautiful WordPress sliders a breeze.

 == Description ==

-Easing Slider "Lite" is an extremely easy to use slider plugin for WordPress.
-It is built to be lightweight and simple, with absolutely no bloat.
+Easing Slider is an extremely easy to use slider plugin for WordPress.
+It is built to be lightweight and simple, enabling you to create beautiful sliders quickly and efficiently.
 It comes with many great features, some of which include:

 * Fully responsive & mobile ready
-* Lightweight, weighing just 16kb minified including styling
 * Bulk image uploading, integrated with new WordPress Media Library
-* CSS3 transitions for ultra smooth playback
+* CSS3 transitions for ultra smooth transitions
 * Navigation arrows & pagination
 * Preloading functionality on page load
 * A visual editor for customizing basic styling
 * Developer friendly with built-in Javascript events
+* Dozens of extensions that greatly enhance plugin functionality
 * Lots of actions & filters for custom functionality

-<a href="http://easingslider.com/upgrade-to-pro">Need more sliders?
-Looking for more features?
-Upgrade Easing Slider "Pro" here.</a>
+<strong>Easing Slider has many great extensions that can vastly enhance the plugin's functionality. <a href="http://easingslider.com/extensions">Browse them all here</a>.</strong>

-Throughly tested on iPhone, iPad and multiple Android devices, Easing Slider "Lite" is the perfect solution for mobile sliders.
-We've used CSS3 transitions to ensure ultra smooth transitions on all devices.
-The codebase is also extremely light (just 16kb), which is perfect for those concerned about page loading times.
+Throughly tested on iPhone, iPad and multiple Android devices, Easing Slider is the perfect solution for mobile sliders.
+We've used CSS3 animation to ensure ultra smooth transitions on supported devices, with graceful fallbacks for older browsers.

 We've also integrated the new WordPress Media Library workflow to provide a better media management experience.
+Similar to the Media Library, the learning curve and minimal and the admin interface feels instantly recognisable.
 Bulk uploading images to your slider is now easy, requiring just a few clicks.

 Last but not least, we've left plenty of opportunity for custom plugin modifications using the WordPress Action & Filter APIs.
-You can completely create your own external functionality, or modify the plugin to integrate perfectly with your current theme.
-Awesome!
+You can completely create your own external functionality, or purchase <a href="http://easingslider.com/extensions">one of our extensions</a> to avail of pre-built additional features.

+<strong>Follow & contribute to this plugin on <a href="https://github.com/easingslider/easing-slider">Github</a>.</strong>

 == Installation ==